 Organic matter in meteorites

-It is widely considered that the earliest living organisms arose from simple prebiotic organic compounds by a process of chemical evolution.
+The earliest living organisms arose from simple prebiotic organic compounds by a process of chemical evolution.
 The Earth-based record of pre-biotic chemical evolution has been obliterated by geological processing.
 However, remains of the materials that were involved in the construction of the Earth are preserved in ancient asteroids, fragments of which are naturally-delivered to the Earth as meteorites.
 Carbonaceous chondrites are a particularly primitive class of meteorite that contain many of the compound classes utilised by life.
 Chondritic organic matter represents pre-life organic chemistry that has been frozen in time.
 By fully understanding the reactions that led to its origin we can extrapolate forward and appreciate how life itself began.
-Our meteorite work takes place within the Impacts and Astromaterials Research Centre.

 Organic proxies of environmental change